happyDomain is an interface that centralize your domain names and reduces the usual friction points.

 };

-statement is a list, so you may already have other policies in this list.
-In this case, just add the grant
+The update-policy statement is a list, so you may already have other policies in this list.
+In this case, just add the grant statement for happydomain_acl.

 Allowing Updates for All Zones

 If you manage many zones, it may be more convenient to set the default authorization for all zones.
-In this case, you can use a global
+In this case, you can use a globalupdate-policy in the options section:

 options {